 The Oregon Health Plan: A Policy Placebo

 The Oregon Health Plan has been called a “bold experiment” designed to expand health insurance to Oregon’s low-income residents.
+Initially, the experiment had bipartisan support.
+The plan’s chief architect was John Kitzhaber, a Democratic state senator turned governor who is currently running for a third term as governor.
+The plan’s chief advocate in Washington, D.C. was Republican Senator Bob Packwood.
 Its promoters promised the impossible: To expand health insurance coverage while simultaneously controlling costs and fostering provider participation.
 These promises would be met by the explicit rationing of care through a prioritized list of conditions and treatments.
+The rationing plan generated international headlines, and the rollout of the plan prompted physicians and politicians from around the world to visit Oregon to see the bold experiment in action.
 However, like the experimental drug that performs no better than a placebo, Oregon’s bold experiment has produced results that are not significantly different from the outcomes seen by the U.S. as a whole.
 In this way, the experiment has failed.

 Controlling costs.
 The architects of the Oregon Health Plan recognized that costs had to be contained.
 Rationing via the prioritized list was one way the plan would contain costs.
 A requirement that beneficiaries enroll in managed care plans was another.
 Despite the hype and controversy, the prioritized list did little to ration health care services.
 For example, one researcher found that in many ways, the Oregon Health Plan’s coverage of mental health and dental care was superior to commercial insurance coverage in Oregon.
 On top of that, some providers found ways to get around the limits imposed by the prioritized list.
 For example, one study found that the plan pays for all diagnostic visits and procedures even if the associated treatment is not covered.
 Physicians have used this provision as a loophole to provide medical services under the guise of diagnostics.